mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/permissions/index.md

 - `dcos:adminrouter:service:dcos-edgelb/pools/<pool-name>`

 ## Adding specific permissions for a service principal
-You can add the permissions required for the service account by running a command similar to this:
+You can add the permissions required for the service account using a command similar to this:
 `dcos security org users grant [OPTIONS] UID RID ACTION`

 For example, to grant the Edge-LB service account permissions to the `edge-lb-principal` service principal:
 `dcos security org users grant edge-lb-principal dcos:adminrouter:service:marathon full`

 ## Adding a service principal account to the superusers group
 If you are not using the least-privilege security model, you can add the Edge-LB service account to the `superusers` group to simplify adding and updating permissions.
-For example, you can аdd the `edge-lb-principal` service account to the `superusers` group by running a command similar to this:
+For example, you can аdd the `edge-lb-principal` service account to the `superusers` group using a command similar to this:

 `dcos security org groups add_user superusers edge-lb-principal`